 Register via LearningStream link provided in the SNF IP Online Course Flyer (PDF)

-This online course provides practical guidance for implementing an infection prevention program in a skilled nursing facility (SNF) using evidence-based guidelines for preventing healthcare-associated infections (HAI) including central line associated bloodstream infections (CLABSI), Clostridioides difficile infection (CDI), catheter-associated urinary tract infections (CAUTI), COVID-19, and pneumonia.
-Students will learn how to measure staff adherence to infection prevention care practices and educate and provide feedback to staff.
-Students will also learn how to use their facility HAI data to focus infection prevention strategies, conduct an outbreak investigation, and how to implement the essential activities to prevent employee infections.
+The course provides practical guidance for implementing an infection prevention program in a skilled nursing facility (SNF) using evidence-based guidelines for preventing serious healthcare-associated infections (HAIs) including central line associated bloodstream infections (CLABSI), Clostridioides difficile infection (CDI), and catheter-associated urinary tract infections (CAUTI).
+Students will learn how to measure staff adherence to infection prevention care practices, t o educate staff to follow infection prevention practices, and to provide feedback based on adherence monitoring results.
+Students will also learn to use their facility HAI data to design effective infection prevention strategies, to conduct outbreak investigations, and to implement essential activities to prevent employee workplace infections.

-There is no cost to attend the course; preregistration is required.
-CEUs will be granted to those who complete the entire course (no partial credit will be issued) and pass the post test for each module (no partial credit will be issued).
+There is no cost to attend this course.
+Preregistration is required.
+CEUs will be granted to those who complete the entire courses’ modules and pass each module post-test.

 At the completion of this course, the participant will be able to:

 - Discuss the most important care practices for preventing CLABSI, CDI, HAI, pneumonia, CAUTI, and COVID-19